Digging Deeper

 }

-To see all the schemas available and methods please see the git repository.
+For all available schemas and methods, see the GitHub repository.